-- From the Alert Manager, select the alert and click the 'Acknowledge' tool in the Alert Manager toolbar.
-From a blank screen pane, click the checkmark icon in the Overlay Controls. - 2.
-Fill out the fields in the resulting 'Handle Event' pop-up window.
+From the Alert Manager, select the alert and click the 'Acknowledge' tool in the Alert Manager toolbar.
+From a blank screen pane, click the checkmark icon in the Overlay Controls.

 Handle Event

 - 3. Select the category for the alert from the 'Classification' drop-down list.
 These Classifications are defined in the Ocularis Administrator by the system administrator. - 4.
 Select an existing incident case file from the 'Case' drop-down list.
 Click the 'New Case' button to add a new Case File. - a.
 In the event you wish to add a new case file on the fly, enter the case name in the 'Name' field and any comments specific to this file. - b.
 Click 'Submit'. - c.
 Be sure to select the new case from the 'Case' drop-down list. - 5.
 Enter keywords to be used as tags for the incident in the 'Tags' field. - 6.
 Enter specific comments regarding the alert incident in the 'Comments' field. - 7.
 Click 'Submit'.